 Visit the modern all-white neighborhood of Boca Grande

-In a huge contrast with the old town, Cartagena`s modern and newest neighborhood of Boca Grande is a collection of all-white, high buildings facing the sea.
-Although the beach there is far from impressive, if you wanna be close to the sea, this is where many of the biggest hotels are.
-I personally think that staying in the old town will give you a more authentic experience, but even if you choose to stay in this area, taxis in Cartagena de Indias are not expensive and easy to find, you can reach the old town in a few minutes.
+In massive contrast with the old town, Cartagena`s modern and new neighborhood of Boca Grande is a collection of all-white, high buildings facing the sea.
+Although the beach there is far from impressive, if you wanna be close to the sea, this is where many of the most prominent hotels are.
+I personally think that staying in the old town will give you a more authentic experience.
+Still, even if you choose to stay in this area, taxis in Cartagena de Indias are not expensive and easy to find, and you can reach the old town in a few minutes.

 The old town and the wall as seen from Boca Grande beach.

 Boca Grande and El Laguito (the little lagoon)